 - Pro Tip: The Eiffel Tower’s lighting and sparkling lights are protected by copyright, so professional use of images of the Eiffel Tower at night require prior authorization and may be subject to a fee.

-You can sit on the grass right in front of the Eiffel Tower to get an up-close-and-personal view.
-If you want to see the Eiffel Tower from a distance, the best place is Plaza del Trocadéro.
+If you want to see the Eiffel Tower from a distance (not to mention, get Instagrammable photos!), the best place is Plaza del Trocadéro.

-At the end of the plaza, there are steps you can go down to get an even better view (although, it will still be from a distance).
+At the end of the plaza, there are steps you can go down to get an even better view.
 If you go all the way to the bottom, you will be able to walk along the Seine River.

-Day 2: Full Day – The Louvre, Notre Dame Cathedral, Saint Chapelle, Arc de Triomphe, and Champs-Élysées
+Paris Day 2: Authentic French Cafe, The Louvre, Notre Dame Cathedral, Saint Chapelle, Arc de Triomphe, and Champs-Élysées

 - Booked through the Paris Pass; reservation required.